 to 20kts/ diurnally driven winds expected at all sites.

 Aviation discussion not updated for amended tafs.

-Arizona...excessive heat warning until 8 PM MST this evening
+Arizona...excessive heat warning from 11 am to 8 PM MST Tuesday for

 Visit US on facebook...twitter...and at weather.Gov/Phoenix